ramachandran-rahul/dine-rewards/README.md

 Contact
 -------

-For any queries or feedback, please reach out to <ramachandran.k.rahul@gmail.com> <riyanpahuja4@gmail.com> or <michael email here>.
+For any queries or feedback, please reach out to <ramachandran.k.rahul@gmail.com>, <riyanpahuja4@gmail.com> or <batoan.nguyen-1@student.uts.edu.au>.

 Acknowledgements
 ----------------

 This project is submitted as a final assignment for the iOS Development subject.
-Special thanks to Verren Lo, Firas Al-Doghman and peers for their guidance and support throughout the development process.
+Special thanks to Verren Lo and Firas Al-Doghman, the teaching staff, and our peers for their guidance and support throughout the development process.